openstreetmap/iD/ARCHITECTURE.md

 An email address, phone number, or fax number is present on a residential feature that isn't also tagged as a POI.

 ##### `suspicious_name`

+There's indication that a `name` tag doesn't contain the actual name of the feature.
+Multilingual names like `name:de` are also checked.

+* `generic_name`: a name matches the raw key or value of the feature's defining tags (e.g. `amenity`, `cafe`) or it matches something the name-suggestion-index discards as generic when checking the most common place names in OpenStreetMap
+* `not_name`: a name tag matches a value under the `not:name` tag

 ##### `unsquare_way`

 A way has corners close to, but not quite 90°.
 The user can vary the "close to" degree threshold between 0° and 20°.
 The default is 5°.
+Only buildings are currently flagged.

-* `building`: the feature has a `building` tag; other feature types are not currently flagged
+* `building`: the feature has a `building` tag